nathanMcL/nathanMcL.github.io/ReadMe.md

 ### Index

 - This site is not supposed to be glamorous or modern. <br>
 - I started the 508 accessibility standards on the index page.
 I haven't tested it with ANDI yet, and I want to be done with the framework for the entire website first.
-The 508 standards will require me to make this entire website reconfigure in such a way that will re-design the visual look and behavior of how the website pages currently function.<br>
+The 508 standards will require me to make this entire website reconfigure in such a way that will re-design (I don't like this phrasing, not sure how to appraoch this concept (In words)) the visual look and behavior of how the website pages currently function.<br>

 This is totally fine because I made my website crazy and fun for a reason.
 Once I implement 508 accessibility standards, I think visually explaining the standards will help reinforce my learning of these standards.<br>